Levellers Overview: Essential Guide to Types, Uses, Benefits, and Industrial Applications

 • Occupational Safety Guidelines under the Factories Act, 1948

-• Bureau of Indian Standards (BIS) for industrial equipment safety
+• Bureau of Indian Standards (BIS) for equipment safety

 • Equipment maintenance requirements